5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 In order to add your Layout-ID to AppleALC's database, you have to do the following:
 - Create a fork of the repo
 - Add the required files to the "Resources" folder.
 Follow the [Instructions](https://github.com/acidanthera/AppleALC/wiki/Adding-codec-support).
+- Push the changes you made to your Fork
-- Sync it with github and then create a pull request.
+- Create a pull request on GiHub
 - Wait for approval

 Once your Layout is part of the main AppleALC repo you can update AppleALC without having to compile your own version every time the source code is updated.